How do I register for the Program?

 - Read Mentor Program support documentation: 30-45 minutes

-- MLM mentors and mentees-attend the MLM Mentor Program Reception: 2 hours
+- MLM mentors and mentees-attend the MLM Mentor Program Launch: 2 hours

-- JD mentors-attend the JD Mentor Induction: 2 hours
+- JD mentors and mentees attend the JD Mentoring Reception: 2 hours

 - Mentors and mentees are expected to meet three-to-four times during the mentoring period.
 These meetings should typically run for 30-60 minutes.